 In his third term, Franklin’s focus shifted from domestic issues to international issues.
 In 1941, Franklin agreed to extend the Lend-Lease with the Soviets.
 After an American destroyer was targeted by German submarines, the US Navy took a more active role by escorting supply ships.
 The Navy also adopted a “shoot on sight” policy against German ships and submarines.
 Throughout 1941, Franklin spoke frequently with British Prime Minister Winston Churchill and the nations began formulating military plans for if the United States entered the war.

 On December 7, 1941, the Japanese Air Force launched a surprise attack at Pearl Harbor in Hawaii, killing 2,403 military members and civilians and destroying several battleships.
 This attack thrust the United States into World War II, which dominated the remainder of his presidency.
 During the war, Franklin also looked to the future and assisted in the formation of the United Nations.

 In 1944, Franklin’s health was beginning to decline, although he ran for an unprecedented fourth term in office, as the United States was deeply embedded in war.
 Missouri Senator Harry S. Truman was selected as his running mate.
 The two defeated the Republican candidate and carried 36 of 48 states.

 On April 12, 1945, Franklin died from a massive cerebral hemorrhage (a stroke).
 Moments before collapsing, Franklin said, “I have a terrific pain in the back of my head.”
 He died hours later.
 His sudden death was a shock to the nation.
-VIce-President Harry Truman succeeded him and less than one month after his death, at the end of the war, Truman stated that he wished “Franklin D. Roosevelt had lived to witness this day.”
+Vice-President Harry Truman succeeded him.
+Less than one month after his death, the war ended and Truman stated that he wished “Franklin D. Roosevelt had lived to witness this day.”

 Happy Birthday Mr. President!